 Creating the Project

 This pilot project sought to identify and measure plug loads of specific room types that will be similar to those in The Kendeda Building.
 Another intention of this project was to work to understand behaviors in the use of those spaces.
-The project is important because it helps to inform design and can be used at The Kendeda Building to inform the operators and managers about energy loads in spaces.
+The project was important because it helped to inform design and was used at The Kendeda Building to inform the operators and managers about energy loads in spaces.
 Led by Garry Lockerman, Area Maintenance Manager, and Lance Johnson, Utilities Engineer of Facilities Management, the team set up plug load monitoring in office suites that mirrored suites that will be in The Kendeda Building.
 These spaces were some Clough Commons classrooms, office suites, student common area (CULC), a Biomedical Engineering Building computer lab and maker space (BME), and the Technology Square Research Building (TSRB) GVU prototype lab.

 Of the combined energy consumed, the TSRB GVU prototype lab used the most energy, 36%, followed by BME, 34%, with CULC using 30%.
 The computer lab in BME had a fairly constant plug load with little variation twenty-four hours a day/seven days a week.
-This indicates that the equipment may not be operating in low power or 'sleep' mode when not in use.
+This indicated that the equipment may not be operating in low power or 'sleep' mode when not in use.
 The A/V equipment used the most energy in CULC, with the flat screen using power twenty-four hours a day/seven days a week, followed by the open office area that also had power consumption twenty-four hours a day/seven days a week.
 The realization that electronics were still pulling a large amount of energy even if “sleep” or “off” mode was surprising.
-This greater awareness equips the Georgia Tech team to both lower individual users energy use and to meet the reduced energy use requirements of The Kendeda Building.
+This greater awareness equipped the Georgia Tech team to both lower individual users energy use and to meet the reduced energy use requirements of The Kendeda Building.